Why Most Leadership Programs Don’t Change Behavior

 Because the point is not what people say they learned at a workshop.

-The point is what they actually do when they walk back into work on Monday.
+The point is what actually changes when they walk back into work on Monday.

 If you’re rethinking how leadership development actually works in your organization, we’d welcome the conversation.